MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/guides/pc-app-website-powerapps-link.md

 Create a seamless workflow for operators by adding a website, email, guide, custom app, or Power Apps link to a Step card in Dynamics 365 Guides.
 If you configure an action link with a Uniform Resource Identifier (URI) scheme, the HoloLens opens the corresponding app or page when an operator activates the link.

 - [**Link**](#add-a-link-to-a-step): Add a link to a step so that operators can view and interact with information outside the guide.
 For example, connect a sequence of guides, open a website, open a page of the Settings app, or open a custom app that has been installed on the device.
 - [**Power Apps link**](#add-a-power-apps-link-to-a-step): Add a Power Apps link to a step.
 [Power Apps](https://products.office.com/business/microsoft-powerapps) provides low-code tools that teams can use to create custom applications to solve unique business workflows.
 By combining Guides and Power Apps, you can extend Guides capabilities to create a more seamless end-to-end solution that fits the needs of your operators.
-For example, you can add a link to an interactive quiz app, an app for re-ordering parts, or an app that provides the latest status on Internet of Things (IoT) sensors.
+For example, you can add a link to an interactive quiz app, an app for reordering parts, or an app that provides the latest status on Internet of Things (IoT) sensors.

     > [!NOTE]
     > To run Power Apps from Guides, operators need a [Power Apps license](https://powerapps.microsoft.com/pricing/).
 They must also have [permission](/powerapps/maker/canvas-apps/share-app#share-an-app) to view the app that is created in Power Apps.